-- 4.4.1 UK Government (2025) policy states that high order clearance should only be used as a contingency measure when there are circumstances that mean low order clearance cannot be undertaken.
-Technologies are available which reduce the amount of noise emitted at the source (noise abatement).
+- 4.4.1 Technologies are available which reduce the amount of noise emitted at the source (noise abatement).
 Such technologies are being adopted in other parts of the North Sea to reduce the risk of impact on marine life, particularly marine mammals (Merchant and Robinson, 2019).
-It is important to note that metocean conditions, ground conditions and water depth all influence or constrain the selection of suitable noise abatement measures.
-JNCC (2025a) guidelines identify the need for noise abatement measures for high order detonations. - 4.4.2 The noise abatement system (NAS) employed for UXO clearance entails the deployment of bubble curtains for high-order detonations.
+It is important to note that metocean conditions, ground conditions and water depth all influence or constrain the selection of suitable noise abatement measures. - 4.4.2 The noise abatement system (NAS) employed for UXO clearance entails the deployment of bubble curtains for high-order detonations.
 Bubble curtains have been extensively proven to be effective in waters up to 45 m however, their effectiveness diminishes with increasing water depth due to bubble dispersion (Merchant and Robinson, 2019; Verfuss et al., 2019).
-It is important to acknowledge that the noise abatement techniques discussed here may not be exhaustive, as new technologies continue to emerge over time. - 4.4.3 Following the full UXO search, and assessment will be made as to the number and magnitude of UXO's present, a decision will be made on whether noise abatement measures will be required for the site.
+It is important to acknowledge that the noise abatement techniques discussed here may not be exhaustive, as new technologies continue to emerge over time. - 4.4.3 Following the full UXO search, and assessment made as to the number and magnitude of UXO's present, a decision will be made on whether noise abatement measures will be required for the site.
 More information on NAS is provided in the Outline SNS SAC SIP (Volume 9, Report 15).

-4.5 POST UXO DETONATION PROTOCOL
+4.5 BREAKS IN UXO DETONATIONS

-4.5.1 According to JNCC (2025a10) guidelines, a post-detonation search of at least 15 minutes would be conducted after the last detonation.
+4.5.1 Breaks in UXO detonations could result in marine mammals re-entering the mitigation zone.
+According to JNCC (2010) guidelines, a post-detonation search of at least 15 minutes would be conducted after any break between multiple clearances or at the end of the sequence.
 The purpose of the post-detonation search is to look for any evidence of injury to marine mammals, as well as including a log of any fish kills.
+The specific procedure for breaks would be agreed with input from the UXO contractor (once contracted) and SNCBs and would be set out within the Final UXO Clearance MMMP.